Media and gender: Representations of transgender and non-binary characters

 While still marginal in numbers, there is also progress being made toward some more mainstream development of television shows created by trans and non-binary writers, such as Transparent by Joey Soloway.
-There are many more grassroots level efforts to produce positive transgender and non-binary representation, such as crowdfunded projects like Jen Richards’ and Laura Zak's online web series Her Story.
+There are many more grassroots level efforts to produce positive transgender and non-binary representation, such as crowdfunded projects like Jen Richards' and Laura Zak's online web series Her Story.

 Gender expectations

 Gender expectations are stereotypes about how men and women should behave in a society.
 Social expectations develop the minds of youth as it guides them to society's ideals of socialization, social morals and values, and gender roles.

 Media

 The media can be a source of gender expectations as it stereotypes individuals and groups based on specific genders and sexual preferences.
-Men are often portrayed as adventurous, dominant, and sexually aggressive, while women tend to be portrayed as young, beautiful, emotionally passive, dependent, and sometimes unintelligent.
+Men are often portrayed as adventurous, dominant, muscular, intelligent, and sexually aggressive, while women tend to be portrayed as young, beautiful, emotionally passive, dependent, and sometimes unintelligent.

 In Western media, women are expected to value youth, sexuality, and beauty, while men are taught to value dominance and power.
 A 2020 study of children's television found that television programs aimed at younger boys tend to promote stereotypically masculine behavior, and that male characters in such programs are more likely to reflect such norms and lack onscreen parents.